 The USDA loan only has a 30-year fixed option, and interest rates are on par with what you’ll find via other programs including FHA and VA.
 (USDA home loan interest rates are actually lower than conventional loan rates.)
 Once you check to see if a potential property qualifies, next you have to see if you’ll be eligible as a borrower.
 Because it is backed by the USDA, there are some income limits involved.
 Essentially, for the Guaranteed loan program – the option offered by banks and mortgage companies across the country – your household income can be no greater than 115 percent of the median household income for the area in which the property is located.
 You also cannot have too many assets (enough to make a substantial down payment that’s required for a conventional loan).

 If you meet the income and asset requirements, you’ll have to work with a USDA-approved lender to begin the application process.
 Most lenders today are approved to take USDA loan applications.
 Credit-wise, lenders need a 620 credit score, but there could be some flexibility depending on other circumstances and each lender’s specific criteria.

 It’s mentioned above, but it bears repeating: USDA loans require no money down.
-That is practically unheard of in today’s home buying market (other than VA loans, which are reserved for military affiliated buyers).
-Not having to save up for a large down payment removes one of the biggest obstacles for becoming a homeowner.
-If nothing else, that benefit can help fast track your route to home ownership.
+That is practically unheard of in today’s home-buying market (other than VA loans, which are reserved for military-affiliated buyers).
+Not having to save up for a large down payment removes one of the biggest obstacles to becoming a homeowner.
+If nothing else, that benefit can help fast-track your route to home ownership.